HeapsOfRam/GAMENet/pyhealth/README.md

 ### EDA Notebook

 I've written a notebook showing how to load in the data and train/evaluate some models based on my main logic [in EDA.ipynb](./EDA.ipynb).
-I plan to update this a bit, but an [old version](https://github.com/HeapsOfRam/GAMENet/blob/5fbb96e549e5aaf9ec2e4ffeef1bff06d0589e67/pyhealth/EDA.ipynb) gave the version of the results I ended up using in my report.
+See [this old version](https://github.com/HeapsOfRam/GAMENet/blob/5fbb96e549e5aaf9ec2e4ffeef1bff06d0589e67/pyhealth/EDA.ipynb) which provided the results I ended up using in my report.

 ### Cleanup